samith95/shakespearean-pokemon-api/README.md

 The proposed solution is dependant on two main APIs as mentioned below:
 - [PokeAPI](https://pokeapi.co/docs/v2) : which has a 300 requests limit per resource per IP address
 - [Shakespeare Translator](https://funtranslations.com/api/shakespeare) : which has a 5 requests limit per hour

+### Future work
+* Assuming the translation method won't change in time, caching should be used to reduce the number of request to the FunTranslationAPI, so that we can achieve more than 5 requests per hour, the cache should also be stored in a persistent location using perhaps docker volumes or even a proper db.
+* Logging and metrics to analyse what are the most common requests we get might also be useful in the long term, to see how the service behaves and what the system's bottlenecks are.
+It was decided these features were out of scope for this task.
+* In case this system will be used in a bigger micro service architecture, it will be required to have a config file which makes easy the ports settings and provider's url in case they change.
+There should also be a liveness and readiness endpoints to check whether our service is live and readiness to check whether we are ready to process requests.
+Readiness will also check whether the dependent systems are live and ready to process too, as if not, our system will be not ready.